Licensing Frequently Asked Questions (FAQ)

 Q. WHAT IF I CANNOT PAY MY RENEWAL FEE ON TIME?

-Q. IF I DO NOT RECEIVE A RENEWAL FORM, DOES THAT MEAN I AM NOT REQUIRED TO
+Q. IF I DO NOT RECEIVE A RENEWAL NOTICE FROM THE BOARD, DOES THAT MEAN I AM NOT REQUIRED TO PAY THE RENEWAL FEE?

 You do not need to send certificates to the Board as part of the renewal; they must be kept for your records.
 Licensees are required to retain records of all continuing education courses attended for a minimum of four (4) years as per CCR Section 1399.489(f).

-A. You may request a CEU extension as per California Business & Professions Code Sections 4945(e) and (f) read as follows: If the Board determines that any acupuncturist has not obtained the required number of hours of continuing education, it may renew the acupuncturist's license and require that the deficient hours of continuing education be made up during the following renewal period in addition to the current continuing education required for that period.
-If any acupuncturist fails to make up the deficient hours and complete the current requirement of hours of continuing education during the subsequent renewal period, then their license to practice acupuncture shall not be renewed until all the required hours are completed and documented to the committee.
-All requests for a waiver or an extension must be submitted in writing to the Board's Executive Officer.
+A. You may request a CEU extension as per California Business & Professions Code Section 4945(e), which reads as follows: “If the Board determines that any acupuncturist has not obtained the required number of hours of continuing education, it may renew the acupuncturist's license and require that the deficient hours of continuing education be made up during the following renewal period in addition to the current continuing education required for that period.
+If any acupuncturist fails to make up the deficient hours and complete the current requirement of hours of continuing education during the subsequent renewal period, then their license to practice acupuncture shall not be renewed until all the required hours are completed and documented to the committee.”

 Q. HOW DO I FIND APPROVED CONTINUING EDUCATION COURSES/PROVIDERS?